HOW CAN YOU get yourself to sock away more money? Try these strategies:

 - Remove temptation by, say, limiting how often you go to the shopping mall.
 What if that doesn’t work?
 If spending too much is a persistent problem, you might leave your credit cards at home, ask your credit card company to reduce your credit limit or even cut up your credit cards, and instead stick to paying cash.
 Spending seems more real when you have to hand over dollar bills.

-Next: Setting Savings Priorities
+Next: Savings Priorities

-Previous: Diligent Savers Need Less
+Previous: Good Savers Need Less

 Blog: Reaping Windfalls